kevin671/cot-vs-loop/README.md

-# To CoT or to Loop?
+# Chain-of-Thought vs. Latent Thought

-This repository provides the official implementation of the experiments in [To CoT or to Loop?
-A Formal Comparison Between Chain-of-Thought and Latent Thought](https://arxiv.org/abs/2410.01405).
+This repository provides the official implementation of the experiments in [A Formal Comparison Between Chain-of-Thought and Latent Thought](https://arxiv.org/abs/2410.01405).

 ### Installation
 ```shell